r3p3r/fdiskyou-PowerOPS/README.md

 PowerOPS was inspired by [Cn33liz/p0wnedShell](https://github.com/Cn33liz/p0wnedShell), and basically consists of work from [Nikhil Mittal] (http://www.labofapenetrationtester.com/) of Nishang, [mattifiestation](https://twitter.com/mattifestation) of PowerSploit and [sixdub](https://twitter.com/sixdub), [engima0x3](https://twitter.com/enigma0x3) and [harmj0y](https://twitter.com/HarmJ0y) of Empire.

-### TODO:

-* Test.
-This hasn't been thoroughly tested, please report any issues.
-* Improve "How to use it" section.
-Add more attacks and test!